lisa-lumos/Snowflake/06-data-loading.md

 A task object defines a recurring schedule for executing a SQL statement (and SP calls) - can be chained together for successive execution of complex periodic processing.
 Can use streams by calling SYSTEM$STREAM_HAS_DATA.
 Users can define a tree-like structure of tasks to process/move data.

 ## Continuous data pipelines - Dynamic table
+Dynamic tables are the building blocks of declarative data transformation pipelines.
+Instead of defining data transformation steps as a series of tasks, and then monitoring dependencies and scheduling, you can simply define the end state of the transformation using dynamic tables, and leave the complex pipeline management to Snowflake.

+A dynamic table materializes the results of a query that you specify.

+Dynamic tables can be used as the source of a stream.
+When used together, a stream based on a dynamic table works like any other stream.

+The automated process computes the changes that were made to the base objects, and merges those changes into the dynamic table.

+You can set up a dynamic table to query other dynamic tables.

 ### Understanding the Dynamic Table Refresh